google/safetext/README.md

-`shsprintf` is designed to allow you to generate shell scripts with the guarantee that none of the input data strings will be able to inject new commands or flags.
+`shsprintf` is designed to allow you to generate shell scripts with the guarantee that none of the input data strings will be able to inject new commands or flags regardless of potentially incorrect escaping.
 See the below example, which will return the error `shsprintf.ErrShInjection` instead of the script with an injected command:

 ```
 message := "`whoami`"